VoxyAvali/AvaliBot/README.md

 # THIS PROJECT IS CURRENTLY WIP
-you can find the old version [here](https://github.com/VoxyAvali/AvaliBot/tree/old).
+you can find the old, nonfunctional version [here](https://github.com/VoxyAvali/AvaliBot/tree/old).